We use minimal analytics to improve the site. Is that okay?

 1. Screen Protectors

-Canon has always put nice touch screens on their cameras and I never really bothered with screen protectors on my old Canon DSLRs, but now that we have flip-out screens that we are a lot more heavily reliant on, it’s good to use screen protectors.
+Canon has always made cameras with nice touch screens, and I never really bothered with screen protectors on my old Canon DSLRs.
+However, now that we rely more on flip-out screens, it’s a good idea to use screen protectors.

 PCTC Canon R5 Screen Protectors

-A brand I’m often using today is PCTC.
+A brand I use often today is PCTC.
 They give you two screen protectors, for the top and the back in case you mess one up on your first attempt or in case you eventually damage the screen protector.

-Since this is a glass screen protector it can be a little difficult to get off after a few months have passed.
-If you need to replace the screen protector after a while, apply some gentle heat with a hairdryer or space heater and it should help loosen the bond.
+Since this is a glass screen protector, it can be a little difficult to remove after a few months.
+If you need to replace the screen protector after a while, apply gentle heat with a hairdryer or space heater to help loosen the bond.

 2. Memory Cards